 Privately Benedetti was obstinate in his emulation.
 Breathing, finger placement, how to blow ... imitated each position Bird, also his personal habits, mannerisms and gestures.
 Chewing towels to strengthen their jaws and took yoga to blow stronger.
 Impossible.
 Hysteria quiet return.
 Was forgotten in its mediocrity: there was no eclipse, faded and lost their trail.
 The Dean Benedetti are thousands, but always anonymous.
 He believed that good education was an obstacle to progress.
 Their deities were all black, and most had gone too far in school.
 I tried to represent them.
 It was a black white , a white boy who liked jazz and trying to adopt black culture as his own, a movement that influenced hipsters, beats and mods.
 The phenomenon wigger today.
 Benedetti spoke using a limited vocabulary, ghetto slang made mistakes and grammatical meaning, following the footsteps of his hero to get to flirt with the world of drugs and exercise time camel.
 One in a legion of fans of Parker that she could climb the reality.
 Parker humiliated him.
 "Blow, Dean, blow the damn horn!"
 He said.
 "No way.
 Kind'a No way, man ", replied after ruddy Benedetti effort.

-intimidated him, his influence could not lead any further.
+Bird intimidated him, his influence could not lead any further.
 Dean knew it was useless despite strongly tighten your abdominal muscles.
 Tries to redeem achieved its own identity before sending them underground.
 Wanders through the treacherous terrain of the anguish of the influences that borders paralysis.
 "Your're the cat They Came to hear" flattered "They want to hear Bird."
 For some dubious historians, artists powerless to leave the truth never throw out a good story, Benedetti was "a broken saxophone player, playing Whose own is nothing, just a carbon copy of everyone else's."
 Who does not drown in their broken dreams and settle for what is without knowing it?
 Whatever Works.
 Many wanted to be and swallowed the sleeping pill of passion.
 Those in which one ticket wasted one night and then spend the afternoon cursing and waiting for a train that would take the poky old town where they have fallen.
 Those who cling to anyone with a manuscript under the pillow to be discovered, those who drop their drop in the ocean and make transferring it into an epic.
 Those lives shamelessly plagiarized book cursed and French films, jazz, when jazz was young symbolized something.

 Benedetti took the bus in advance to prepare the set of recording.
 Nobody paid for it.
 Became for a time in someone very close to her idol, and was also in Camarillo where the bird was confined. was Mr. Knows-where-it's-at.
 Parker knew where he slept, with whom, where he played that night and the next, where to get your dose.
 The poet Juan Ramon Jimenez was a Camprubí Zenobia, which made her husband his rationale.
 He sacrificed his ambitions, cloistered decided to voluntarily and without lifting the pen firmly.
 Nurse, translator, agent, editor, administrator ... writer and drabs on a social reality nothing receptive.
 Followed once Bird a local Chicago called The Grotto .
 Was presented with a day in advance, but the local manager ejected him regardless.
 The recordings were not allowed there.
 Benedetti rented a room that was just above the room where Parker and his touch.
 With a keyhole saw and a knife to open a hole to sneak a cable with a microphone, which dropped as if a spider be on the top of the piano.
 Secure in his room, he recorded Parker solos.
 It was a great night.
 The musicians always played better when changing scene and faced with a fresh hearing.

 Unable to enter the New York scene as a musician, Benedetti late 1948 decided to return to California.
 Shortly after returning he discovered a rare and chronic muscle disease called myasthenia gravis , which quickly affect the time to play.
 Benedetti stops blowing in public.
 Ruined his health gradually and in 1953 decided to move to Italy, Tower Lake, to be with their parents.
 He died in 1957.
-He was 34 years, the same age when Parker died in 1955 while I was looking T Dorsey Brother's Stage Show on the TV, the same in which
+He was 34 years, the same age when Parker died in 1955 while I was looking T Dorsey Brother's Stage Show on the TV, the same in which Maini lost at roulette.
+The recordings he made became then the holy grail of jazz.
+The captain had

 The bird cage has become